Dissemination - Approach to data concepts and standards

 On this page: Classes of usage

-HESA follows well-managed third-party data and metadata standards where we can and manage our own where no suitable standards exist.
+HESA follows well-managed third-party data and metadata standards where we can and we manage our own where no suitable standards exist.
 This helps us to improve consistency across disparate processes or sources, reduce the costs of integration between sources, and manage data quality.
 Data and metadata standards help our users by providing stable and predictable approaches that are applied across different years with harmonised definitions between different datasets.

 HESA’s longstanding practice is to use existing national and international data standards where possible and appropriate in all of our data collection and dissemination activities.
 Graduate Outcomes is no exception.
 As an official statistics producer, where possible, we prefer to align with standards published by the Government’s Analysis Function.
 Among the most prominent of these are SOC2020 and SIC2007, which describe occupations and industries, respectively.
 However, HESA data often covers topic areas where applicable data standards may not exist or are unsuitable for a range of reasons (e.g. sometimes data standards may have been developed for different industrial sectors but have poor applicability to the HE sector).

 In such cases, HESA may establish its own approach by creating a data definition or derivation.
 Of course, that does not automatically result in a new data standard, since data standards only result from widespread adoption of a definition – but often we have seen HESA definitions being adopted for a range of purposes.